glitznerf/glitznerf.github.io/index.md

 ### Working Papers

 - **Generalised Stable Partitions in the Fixtures Problem**, with David Manlove.
-- **Understanding Likely Unsolvable Structures in Random Roommates Instances**, with David Manlove.
+- **Empirical Perspectives on Unsolvability in Roommates Markets**, with David Manlove.

 <p>&nbsp;</p>

 ### Papers
-- **MATWA: A Web Toolkit for Matching under Preferences**, with David Manlove, to appear in Proceedings of [**AAAI 2025**](https://aaai.org/conference/aaai/aaai-25/): the 39th Annual AAAI Conference on Artificial Intelligence, 2025.
+- **MATWA: A Web Toolkit for Matching Under Preferences**, with David Manlove, to appear in Proceedings of [**AAAI 2025**](https://aaai.org/conference/aaai/aaai-25/): the 39th Annual AAAI Conference on Artificial Intelligence, 2025.
 An extended version of this paper is available as Technical Report no. 2409.04402, Computing Research Repository, Cornell University Library, 2024 [(link to extended version)](https://arxiv.org/abs/2409.04402).
 - **Structural and Algorithmic Results for Stable Cycles and Partitions in the Roommates Problem**, with David Manlove, in Proceedings of [**SAGT 2024**](https://www.cwi.nl/en/groups/networks-and-optimization/events/sagt-2024/): the 17th International Symposium on Algorithmic Game Theory, 2024, volume 15156 of Lecture Notes in Computer Science, Springer, pages 3-20 [(link to proceedings version)](https://doi.org/10.1007/978-3-031-71033-9_1).
 An extended version of this paper is available as Technical Report no. 2406.00437, Computing Research Repository, Cornell University Library, 2024 [(link to extended version)](https://arxiv.org/abs/2406.00437).
 - **Student-Project Allocation in the Matching Algorithm Toolkit**, BSc Dissertation, _University of Glasgow_, 2023 [(link to full version)](/files/level4project.pdf).